Animalsebas/altur_challenge/README.md

 ### Requirements
 - Docker Engine installed
 - Clone the main branch of the repository and enter the root folder
-- Create a `.env` file in the project root with:
+- Create a `.env` file in the project root folder (the base folder that has the docker-compose.yml file) with:
     - OPENAI_API_KEY=""
 - Close ollama if you have a ollama server already running on 11434